craftybones/loud-and-proud/docs/why_objects.md

 John and Kavita realise that one of the problems of functions is that when they operate on data, they expect the data to come from the outside.
 This is not safe.
 Anybody can pass anything.

 Instead, what if there were a way where the data and the functions that operated on it stayed together.
-Even better, what if that function knew how to get the data it needed instead of relying on people to pass it the data.
+Even better, what if that function knew how to get the data it needed instead of relying on people to pass it the data?

 #### We are in a bind!